thepreetam/preetammukherjee/src/content/posts/the-pixel-tax.md

 ## The Competitive Edge

 Video codecs like H.264 and H.265 became widely used because everyone followed the same standard, turning them into commodities.
-Machine-native codecs will follow this trend.
-The true advantage lies not in the bitstream itself but in continuously adapting these representations to align with new models, hardware, and environments.
-Companies that thrive won't be those stuck on pixels; they'll be those adept at managing how intelligence flows.
+Machine-native codecs will likely continue this trend.
+The advantage doesn't lie in the bitstream itself but in continuously adapting these representations to align with new models, hardware, and environments.
+Companies that thrive will be adept at managing how intelligence flows.

 ## Looking Forward